Edited by: Keri Stooksbury

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-When most people think of “domestic first class,” a recliner seat is probably the first image that comes to mind.
-However, with tough competition changing the landscape faster than ever before, you’ll be surprised to find that there’s much more to flying in the United States than meets the eye.
+When most people think of domestic first class, a recliner seat is the first image that comes to mind.
+However, with airlines facing tough competition to fill their first and business class cabins and a landscape changing faster than ever before, there’s much more to premium flying in the United States than meets the eye.

-Flying is more popular than ever, and airlines are desperate to get their cut of the market share, which has materialized into a fierce competition and resulted in luxurious premium cabin products.
+Flying is more popular than ever, and airlines are desperate to get their market share, resulting in competing and ever-more-luxurious premium cabin products.

-In this guide, we’ll show you the top 5 first class airlines followed by the top 5 business class airlines.
-We’ll also demonstrate why most of the time business class is better than first class.
+In this guide, we’ll show you the top 5 first class products followed by the top 5 business class products that fly domestically.
+We’ll also demonstrate why, most of the time, business class is actually better than first class.

-It’s also important to note that a lot of times, the terms “first class” or “business class” are simply marketing gimmicks and don’t mean that one product is actually better than the other.
+It’s also important to note that the terms “first class” or “business class” are often marketing gimmicks that don’t mean one product is better than another.

 Let’s get to it.

 What Makes a Domestic First and Business Class Airline Great?

 Domestic premium cabin products aren’t held to the same standard as international products.

 This is not only because the flights are shorter but also because U.S. airlines aren’t exactly world-renowned for the best hospitality or service.